robertorcosta/azure-docs.pt-br/articles/cosmos-db/how-to-provision-database-throughput.md

 ## <a name="provision-throughput-using-net-sdk"></a>Provisionar a taxa de transferência usando o SDK .NET

 > [!Note]
-> Você pode usar os SDKs do Cosmos para a API de SQL para provisionar a taxa de transferência de todas as APIs.
+> Você pode usar os SDKs do Azure Cosmos para a API do SQL para provisionar a taxa de transferência para todas as APIs.
 Opcionalmente, você pode usar o exemplo a seguir para a API do Cassandra também.

-### <a name="all-apis"></a><a id="dotnet-all"></a>Todas as APIs

 # <a name="net-sdk-v2"></a>[.NET SDK V2](#tab/dotnetv2)